Juwel2121/DataModelingContosoDB/README.md

 ## Conclusion
 This Power BI dashboard empowers stakeholders with actionable insights to improve decision-making.
 By leveraging Power BI Desktop, Power Query, and DAX, this project effectively uncovers sales trends, customer behavior, and product performance.

-## Repository
-All project files, including the Power BI report (.pbix) and visuals, are available in this repository.